A-1 SPECIALIZES IN

 If you see any of these signs or suspect that bed bugs are present, contact A-1 Bonded Termite today at (714) 502-9230.

 Good night, sleep tight – don’t let the bed bugs bite!

 Localized treatments can be a very effective way of controlling mild to moderate infestations of bed bugs.
 There are different applications based upon the infestations that can be used to achieve the optimal results.

 Fast-acting, contact treatment for use on surfaces that humans frequently touch, i.e. sofas.

 Residual treatment for inside furniture, cracks and crevices and the underside of surfaces we touch.

 Dust insecticide for cracks, crevices and voids, such as electrical outlets and baseboards.

 A direct treatment to mattress including all cracks and crevices and a specialized protective mattress encasement.

-A thorough treatment usually involves 2-3 visits as it is unlikely all bed bugs will be killed in the initial treatment.
+Thorough treatment usually involves 2-3 visits as it is unlikely all bed bugs will go in the initial treatment.